jeffrey-phillips/rtools-ngrams/README.md

 3. parse_query_output.R: counts the occurrences of target words in query results and saves these counts in some data frames.

+4. count_subj_verb_pairs.R: co-occurrence counts for subject/verb pairs.

-4. calc_freq.R: co-occurrence counts and pointwise mutual information (PMI) for noun-verb pairs.
+5. calc_freq.R: co-occurrence counts and pointwise mutual information (PMI) for noun-verb pairs.

-5. make_proto_sentences.R: put together sentences with desired
+6. make_proto_sentences.R: put together sentences with desired